Hannah-Sten/TeXiFy-IDEA/README.md

 We could make a detailed list, but that would take up your whole screen!
 We might add one later though :)

-## How to build the project using IntelliJ
+## Building from source using IntelliJ
 * Clone or download the project.
 * Make a new project from existing sources, even if you used the option 'new project from version control'.
 * Follow the instructions.